We've arranged these essential apps by category according to the type of assistance you’ll need.

 29. Top Pick: DropBox

-A standard business plan gives you 3 TB of cloud storage for starters and strong security measures to keep your files safe.
-It’s possible to bump the available space, depending on your needs and budget.
+A standard business plan gives you three terabytes of cloud storage for starters and strong security measures to keep your files safe.
+It’s possible to bump up the available space, depending on your needs and budget.
 And if you ever happen to delete an important file, you can restore it within a 120-day period.

 30. Google Drive